Quick Reference:

 Radius enables you to create external appointment schedulers for your leads & clients to book appointments with you.
 Let's see how easy it is to set up.

-On the Account Level, go to Settings > (I like to use this filter to find) Appointment Scheduling.
+Let’s first look at the Account Level, go to Settings > (I like to use this filter to find) Appointment Scheduling.
 Edit.
 Click Add New Schedule.

 Choose the length of the meeting.
 The Category.
-Let's Select Appointment.
+Let's Select AEP Review.
 First availability for the day.
 Last Availability for the day.
 We see here that it's using the account level time zone.
 Choose the days of the week to offer that availability.
-Choose how many days in advance you want to let people book.
-Typically people have 14 days in advance, but perhaps for special open enrollment hours, having that whole chunk of 3-4 months available is best.

 Create a link name.
-Let's choose Open Enrollment Review for this Appointment Scheduler.
+Let's choose Open_Enrollment_Review for this Appointment Scheduler.
 No spaces or special characters here as you're creating a website address.

 The Sales Blurb lets you tell your leads & clients what to expect from this meeting and any information you want them to have prior to meeting.
 So let's tell them what documents to have for the meeting as well.
-The Instructions can be "We'll call you at the appointment time" or "Login to your meeting at dialpad.com/radius" This Confirmation page allows you to have a confirm landing page, which I'll show you in the more in depth part of this video.
-Determine which users will be part of this Appointment Scheduler and hit Submit Settings.

 Let's click on our new link to see what the lead/client will see.
 Note that if you have appointments already booked as busy in your Radius Calendar, those times will be removed from the lead/client options.